Geras1mleo/TelegramWarnBot/README.md

 - [UpdateDelay](TelegramWarnBot/Configuration/Configuration.json#L2): Every given amount of seconds app will save all data of [Users](TelegramWarnBot/Data/Users.json), [Chats](TelegramWarnBot/Data/Chats.json) and [ChatsWarnings](TelegramWarnBot/Data/ChatsWarnings.json).
 - [MaxWarnings](TelegramWarnBot/Configuration/Configuration.json#L3): The number of warnings warned member will be banned on.
 - [DeleteWarnMessage](TelegramWarnBot/Configuration/Configuration.json#L4): Whether command message (`/warn @Geras1mleo` from administrator) needs to be deleted.
+- [DeleteJoinedLeftMessage](TelegramWarnBot/Configuration/Configuration.json#L5): Whether *"geras1mleo joined chat"* - message needs to be deleted.
-- [AllowAdminWarnings](TelegramWarnBot/Configuration/Configuration.json#L5): Whether *administrators* can receive *warnings*.
+- [AllowAdminWarnings](TelegramWarnBot/Configuration/Configuration.json#L6): Whether *administrators* can receive *warnings*.
-- [Captions](TelegramWarnBot/Configuration/Configuration.json#L6): The following parameters indicate the reactions of bot on certain events:
+- [Captions](TelegramWarnBot/Configuration/Configuration.json#L7): The following parameters indicate the reactions of bot on certain events:
-  - [OnBotJoinedChatMessage](TelegramWarnBot/Configuration/Configuration.json#L7): Greeting message that will be sent when bot is added to chat.
+  - [OnBotJoinedChatMessage](TelegramWarnBot/Configuration/Configuration.json#L8): Greeting message that will be sent when bot is added to chat.
+  - [ChatNotRegistered](TelegramWarnBot/Configuration/Configuration.json#L9): When the bot is being used in a chat, it is not intended to be a member of.
-  - [UserNoPermissions](TelegramWarnBot/Configuration/Configuration.json#L8): Non-admin user attempts to warn chat member.
+  - [UserNoPermissions](TelegramWarnBot/Configuration/Configuration.json#L10): Non-admin user attempts to warn chat member.
-  - [BotHasNoPermissions](TelegramWarnBot/Configuration/Configuration.json#L9): Bot require admin rights to warn and ban members.
+  - [BotHasNoPermissions](TelegramWarnBot/Configuration/Configuration.json#L11): Bot require admin rights to warn and ban members.
-  - [UserNotSpecified](TelegramWarnBot/Configuration/Configuration.json#L10): Use of command (*/warn* or */unwarn*) without mentioning the user or replying to some (suspicious) message.
+  - [UserNotSpecified](TelegramWarnBot/Configuration/Configuration.json#L12): Use of command (*/warn* or */unwarn*) without mentioning the user or replying to some (suspicious) message.
-  - [UserNotFound](TelegramWarnBot/Configuration/Configuration.json#L11): Mentioned user has been not found in this chat.
+  - [UserNotFound](TelegramWarnBot/Configuration/Configuration.json#L13): Mentioned user has been not found in this chat.
-  - [WarnedSuccessfully](TelegramWarnBot/Configuration/Configuration.json#L12): Post */warn* message that will mention warned user and his current amount of warnings.
+  - [WarnedSuccessfully](TelegramWarnBot/Configuration/Configuration.json#L14): Post */warn* message that will mention warned user and his current amount of warnings.
-  - [UnwarnedSuccessfully](TelegramWarnBot/Configuration/Configuration.json#L13): Post */unwarn* message that will mention unwarned user and his current amount of warnings.
+  - [UnwarnedSuccessfully](TelegramWarnBot/Configuration/Configuration.json#L15): Post */unwarn* message that will mention unwarned user and his current amount of warnings.
-  - [BannedSuccessfully](TelegramWarnBot/Configuration/Configuration.json#L14): Post */warn* message that will mention banned user.
+  - [BannedSuccessfully](TelegramWarnBot/Configuration/Configuration.json#L16): Post */warn* message that will mention banned user.
-  - [UserUnwarnNoWarnings](TelegramWarnBot/Configuration/Configuration.json#L15): Attempt to use */unwarn* on a user without any warnings.
+  - [UserUnwarnNoWarnings](TelegramWarnBot/Configuration/Configuration.json#L17): Attempt to use */unwarn* on a user without any warnings.
-  - [AdminWarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L16): Attempt to use */warn* on administrator when *AllowAdminWarnings = false*
+  - [AdminWarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L18): Attempt to use */warn* on administrator when *AllowAdminWarnings = false*
-  - [AdminUnwarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L17): Attempt to use */unwarn* on administrator when *AllowAdminWarnings = false*
+  - [AdminUnwarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L19): Attempt to use */unwarn* on administrator when *AllowAdminWarnings = false*
-  - [BotWarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L18): Attempt to use */warn* on *another bot*.
+  - [BotWarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L20): Attempt to use */warn* on *another bot*.
-  - [BotUnwarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L19): Attempt to use */unwarn* on *another bot*.
+  - [BotUnwarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L21): Attempt to use */unwarn* on *another bot*.
-  - [BotSelfWarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L20): Attempt to use */warn* on the *bot itself*.
+  - [BotSelfWarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L22): Attempt to use */warn* on the *bot itself*.
-  - [BotSelfUnwarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L21): Attempt to use */unwarn* on the *bot itself*.
+  - [BotSelfUnwarnAttempt](TelegramWarnBot/Configuration/Configuration.json#L23): Attempt to use */unwarn* on the *bot itself*.
-  - [IllegalTriggerWarned](TelegramWarnBot/Configuration/Configuration.json#L22): Automatic *Illegal trigger warning* that will mention warned user and his current amount of warnings.
+  - [IllegalTriggerWarned](TelegramWarnBot/Configuration/Configuration.json#L24): Automatic *Illegal trigger warning* that will mention warned user and his current amount of warnings.
-  - [IllegalTriggerBanned](TelegramWarnBot/Configuration/Configuration.json#L23): Automatic *Illegal trigger warning* that will mention banned user.
+  - [IllegalTriggerBanned](TelegramWarnBot/Configuration/Configuration.json#L25): Automatic *Illegal trigger warning* that will mention banned user.

 ### [Triggers](TelegramWarnBot/Configuration/Triggers.json)